Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 On 8x8 chessboard, the time needed to count all solutions is quite long!

-Comparison of placed and removed queens between theses 2 algorithms:
+Comparison of placed queens between theses 2 algorithms:

 | chessboard size | uber-brute-force | brute-force | change |
 | ------------- | ----------- | ----------- | ----------- |